top of page

 How should I prepare for giant nevi removal?

-In preparing for giant nevi removal surgery, Dr Ricardo may recommend lab or radiographic testing, or a special medical evaluation, certain medications or adjusting current medications, and avoiding aspirin, anti-inflammatory drugs, and herbal supplements as they can increase bleeding.
+In preparing for giant nevi removal surgery, Dr Ricardo may recommend lab or radiographic testing, or a special medical evaluation, certain medications, or adjusting current medications, and avoiding aspirin, anti-inflammatory drugs, and herbal supplements as they can increase bleeding.

 Surgery to remove a giant congenital nevus is typically performed in a hospital and will likely use general anaesthesia.
 Children undergoing surgery will need to be closely monitored at home for healing and general recovery from anaesthesia.